0x09/resdet/doc/libresdet.md

 RDMethod* resdet_methods(void);
 ```

-Returns list of available methods, terminated by an empty [RDMethod](#rdmethod).
+Returns list of available methods, terminated by an empty [`RDMethod`](#rdmethod).
 The first element can be assumed to be the library default.
 Can be iterated using

 ```C
 for(RDMethod* m = resdet_methods(); m->name; m++)